 INTRODUCTION

-Birds are among the most mobile organisms on earth, occurring in all habitats known to man.
-(Mann and Cheke, 2001); the ubiquitous nature of birds makes them a very important component of biodiversity, and as such; birds are often used as good indicators of the state of health of the environment (Pearce and Ferrier, 2001; Gregory et al., 2003).
-Birds mirror changes in other biodiversity (example other animals and plants) and are highly responsive and sensitive to environmental change; making them very useful in studies designed to address the effects of human and other environmental disturbances on community stability and productivity.
+Birds are among the most mobile organisms on earth, occurring in all habitats known to man (Mann and Cheke, 2001).The ubiquitous nature of birds makes them an essential component of biodiversity, and as such, birds are often used as good indicators of the state of health of the environment (Pearce and Ferrier, 2001; Gregory et al., 2003).
+Birds mirror changes in biodiversity (for example, other animals and plants) and are highly responsive and sensitive to environmental change; making them very useful in studies designed to address the effects of human and other environmental disturbances on community stability and productivity.
 Birds contribute substantially to the overall species richness of West African forests, currently recognized as biodiversity hotspots of global importance (Orme et al., 2005).

 Species diversity is a community attribute that is directly related to ecosystem productivity and trophic structure (Tilman, 1996).
 Research has shown that community productivity is directly linked with species composition and diversity as well as patterns of distribution and interactions among species (Pringle et al., 2010).

-In the past, ecosystem-function research such as pollination and dispersal, overlooked the relevance of species abundance /diversity and how this two attributes of a community can be used to improve understanding of ecosystem multi-functions and community productivity (Tilman, 1996).
+In the past, ecosystem-function research relating to pollination and dispersal has overlooked the relevance of species abundance /diversity and how these two attributes of a community can be used to improve understanding of ecosystem multi-functions and community productivity (Tilman, 1996).
 However, recent studies have shown the overarching importance of these parameters of ecological communities in predicting species extinction probabilities (Saavedra et al., 2011); evaluating network structure and species composition across various ecological islands, community productivity and stability (Bascompte et al., 2003, Memmott et al., 2004; Bastolla et al., 2009; Pringle et al., 2010).

 For instance, Pringle et al. (2010) showed that the regular (even spacing) spatial pattern of termite mounds found in a homogeneous African savannah provided a guide for parallel spatial patterning in tree- dwelling, termite-dependent animal communities.
 Their findings, which also confirm that the uniformity of these patterns at small spatial scales enhanced productivity of the whole landscape; provide support for models linking spatial patterns with ecosystem processes and functioning (Memmott et al, 2004).